Emma Chamberlain: YouTube

-At Vidcon 2019, Snapchat announced that Chamberlain would be one of several celebrities from various entertainment platforms to premiere a Creator Show later in the year.
+At VidCon 2019, Snapchat announced that Chamberlain would be one of several celebrities from various entertainment platforms to premiere a Creator Show later in the year.
 At the 2019 Teen Choice Awards, Chamberlain won the award for Choice Female Web Star.
 During the September New York Fashion Week, Chamberlain hosted the Teen Vogue event Generation Next attended by Vogue Editor-In-Chief Anna Wintour.
 At the 45th People's Choice Awards, she was nominated for the Social Star award.
 She collaborated with eyewear company Crap Eyewear for a line of sunglasses she helped design.

 She attended her second Louis Vuitton-sponsored Paris Fashion Week, collaborating with Vogue for a preparation video about the process.
 She collaborated with Calvin Klein for a series of videos and photo shoots.
 At the 2019 Streamy Awards, Chamberlain was nominated for Creator of the Year, Editing, and First Person.
 She appeared in a series of videos on the Target YouTube channel, being paired with The Office star Angela Kinsey and Fashion Police host Brad Goreski.
 Her Snapchat Creator Show, Adulting With Emma Chamberlain, premiered on November 4.
 On November 13, Time magazine included her on its Time 100 Next list, and its list of the 25 most influential people on the internet, writing that "Chamberlain pioneered an approach to vlogging that shook up YouTube's unofficial style guide."
 In December 2019, she was featured in a segment broadcast on ABC News Nightline, being interviewed about her career by Olympic figure skater Adam Rippon.
+In November 2022, she appeared on Hot Ones with Sean Evans, getting interviewed while eating increasingly spicy (plant-based) chicken wings.

+In February 2024, she returned to Hot Ones with Sean Evans.